BALLYMENA 1914-1918

 To end this bloody war.

-Published in the Observer 1915
+Published in the Ballymena Observer in 1915

-Knees up for Willie
+Knees up for Willie ...

 (Frostbite was a common occurrence in the bitter winter of 1914/15.
-‘Trench Foot’ also took its toll as soldiers had to stand in waterlogged trenche for hours and often days without a chance to dry their feet or change socks or boots.
+'Trench Foot' also took its toll as soldiers had to stand in waterlogged trenches for hours and often days without a chance to dry their feet or change socks or boots.
 Ed.)

 Ballymena Observer December 24, 1914